Last Updated on 1 week by admin

 – Mountains: Higher peaks in Gangwon and Gyeonggi Provinces receive significant snow, such as Seoraksan and Hallasan.

-– Cities: Snow falls in Seoul, Busan, and other cities but is more intermittent and doesn’t last long.
+– Cities: Snow falls in Seoul, Busan, and other cities, but it is more intermittent and doesn’t last long.

 Absolutely!
 Korea is a great destination for skiing and snowboarding: